Phantomxm2021/xrmod-engine-docs-source/docs/docs/experience-manual/intro.md

 ## What's XRMOD engine

-In short, XRMOD Engine is a metaverse construction system developed based on the OpenXR protocol.
+In short, XRMOD Engine is a XR construction system developed based on the OpenXR protocol.
 Not only VR (Virtual Reality), AR (Augmented Reality), MR (Mixed Reality), but also continued support for traditional screen reading methods.

-XRMOD engine is a free and without watermark metaverse construction system that supports commercial licenses (free commercial licenses).
+XRMOD engine is a free and without watermark XR construction system that supports commercial licenses (free commercial licenses).

 ## What's mean of MOD in the XRMOD